 Inventory management isn’t just about inventory tracking, it’s a fundamental part of how an online store works.

 Having a solid inventory management strategy will have a positive impact on the value of your business.
-A business that has good inventory management processes is worth a lot more to a potential investor or buyer should you choose to sell the business.
+A business with good inventory management processes is worth a lot more to a potential investor or buyer should you choose to sell the business.

-If you don’t manage inventory correctly, you could overspend on materials, not forecast shipping volume correctly, and create many other expensive and time-consuming issues.
+If you don’t manage inventory correctly, you could overspend on materials, incorrectly forecast shipping volume, and create many other expensive and time-consuming issues.

 As it touches on every aspect of your business, having poor inventory management processes can ultimately result in unhappy customers.
-If they have a bad customer experience, it is unlikely they will return which could have a negative impact on the business value.
+If they have a bad customer experience, it is unlikely they will return, which could negatively impact the business value.

-Let’s look at 6 reasons why inventory management is so important.
+Let’s look at six reasons why inventory management is so important.

-When you have a good inventory management process in place it is easy to see how much stock you have and where the stock is.
+When you have a good inventory management process, it is easy to see how much stock you have and where the stock is.

 More importantly, when you have a good idea of your sales velocity for a particular item, you can understand when you need to reorder.

-A good inventory management process will work across your supply chain and involve your manufacturers, wholesalers, and suppliers and let them know when they need to provide you with more stock.
+A good inventory management process will work across your supply chain and involve your manufacturers, wholesalers, and suppliers.
+Let them know when they need to provide you with more stock.

-Cash flow is important in any business, but an eCommerce store is a particularly cash-intensive business model.
-This is because you are often paying for things months before you will see any cashback in your bank account.
+Cash flow is important in any business, but an ecommerce store is a particularly cash-intensive business model.
+This is because you often pay for things months before you see any cashback in your bank account.

-For example, if you sell your products in the USA but they are manufactured in China, it could be 3-6 months of sourcing raw materials, manufacturing, freight, customs clearance, and warehousing before your products are available for the customer to buy.
+For example, if you sell your products in the U.S. but are manufactured in China, it could be three to six months of sourcing raw materials, manufacturing, freight, customs clearance, and warehousing before your products are available for the customer to buy.

-This is why inventory control is so important to make sure you are ordering the right amount of stock for each product.
-You must have enough stock for the customers, but you also don’t want to have lots of dead stock leftover that could go to waste or cost you a lot in storage fees.
+This is why inventory control is essential to ensure you order the right amount of stock for each product.
+You must have enough stock for the customers, but you also don’t want lots of dead stock leftover that could go to waste or cost you a lot in storage fees.

 When you have a great inventory management process, you can stay on top of stock levels and make sure you have enough money to keep the business running and restock as the business grows.

 A customer who sees stock on your website, or marketplace listing, will expect to be able to purchase that product.
-It is very disappointing for a customer to be told that the product is out of stock after they have already made a purchase.
+It isn't very pleasant for a customer to be told that the product is out of stock after they have already made a purchase.

 Unhappy customers often won’t come back, and you may have lost a customer for life.

-If you know where your stock is, then sometimes you can pre-sell the product to the customer before it is actually in the warehouse.
-Amazon is very good at doing this by showing longer shipping times when a product is not currently in stock but is on its way to a warehouse.
+If you know where your stock is, you can sometimes pre-sell the product to the customer before it is in the warehouse.
+Amazon is good at this by showing longer shipping times when a product is not currently in stock but is on its way to a warehouse.

 That is why it is so important to have accurate stock levels.

-When your inventory management process has good reporting, you will also know exactly how much stock you need to be holding.
+When your inventory management process has good reporting, you will know exactly how much stock you need to hold.
 Overstocking can be very expensive for an online business.
 This will help you to reduce your total square footage of storage, lowering your costs.

 Different businesses will have peak seasons at different times throughout the year.
-The big selling periods tend to be days such as Black Friday, Cyber Monday, and Christmas.
+The big selling periods are days such as Black Friday, Cyber Monday, and Christmas.